Marco Goecke: Incident with critic

 On 12 February 2023, Goecke smeared his dog's feces on the face of Wiebke Hüster, a dance critic whose mostly-negative review of the Nederlands Dans Theater premiere of his work In the Dutch Mountains had appeared in that day's Frankfurter Allgemeine Zeitung.
 He confronted Hüster during the intermission of a show including one of his works at the Hanover State Ballet, telling her that her piece had caused people to cancel their season tickets, and threatening to ban her from the premises.
 He then pulled out a bag of feces and smeared them on her face.

 Goecke said the review had angered him, and that Hüster had written only two positive pieces about his work in the twenty years she'd been covering it.
 He said that critics should not write in "a personal and hateful way".
 He said "I apologize for the fact I finally blew my top, but I also ask for a certain understanding at least for the reasons why this happened."
 He said he hoped to start a debate on what art critics should be allowed to say in their reviews.

 In the wake of the incident Goecke was charged with assault.
 The Hanover Opera House suspended Goecke after the incident, and on 16 February, the opera house director Laura Berman announced that "by mutual agreement", it was decided that Goecke would step down from his role as the director of the Hanover State Ballet immediately, though his works will remain in the company's repertory.
 Berman stated it was because Goecke's works are "incomparable" and her belief that his works should be viewed separate from the incident.
 The Nederlands Dans Theater announced that although Goecke's action was "contrary to our values", after "a difficult companywide conversation" and Goecke's apology, the company decided to maintain its association with Goecke.
 The Australian Ballet, however, withdrew its plan to tour Kunstkamer, which featured contributions by Goecke and three other choreographers, to the Royal Opera House in London, citing the incident as the reason.

-After the incident, four other critics, all based outside of Germany, described receiving "bizarre communications" from Goecke after reviewing his work negatively.

 Proceedings against Goecke were discontinued in November 2023, after the prosecution concluded that Hüster did not suffer lasting damage and Goecke donated a four-digit amount to a non-profit association that deals with conflict resolution.

 In late May 2024, Marco Goecke was announced to be the ballet director for the Theater Basel from the upcoming season 2025/2026.
 On the occasion, the theater's Artistic Director Benedikt von Peter praised Goecke as an exceptional artist, who deserved a second chance.